BRL-CAD/ova/VM-user-home-files/README.txt

 Virtual Machine
 ===============

-The "*.ova" file in this directory is a Virtual Machine (also VM or Virtual Appliance) built and tested on a Windows 7 host of Oracle's VirtualBox (VB) 4.3.8.
-The VM contains a turn-key BRL-CAD development environment.
+The "*.ova" file in the files directory of the BRL-CAD Sourceforge site is a Virtual Machine (also VM or Virtual Appliance) built and tested on a Windows 7 host of Oracle's VirtualBox (VB) 4.3.8  The VM contains a turn-key BRL-CAD development environment.
 Using it requires about 6 GB of free space.

 Notes (see VB documentation on the site at <http://virtualbox.org/>):